Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- Include your degree or certifications and the colleges you went to
+- Include your degree or certifications and the schools you attended

 Skills: